spatie/laravel-settings/README.md

 }
 ```

-You can update settings as such:
+Here's how you can update the settings

 ```php
 class GeneralSettingsController